Repair Windows With System File Checker

 If the file is not in the dllcache folder (or the dllcache folder is also corrupted), you will be prompted to insert your Windows installation disc – a genuine clean version of the file will be restored from there.
 There are several prerequisites for SFC to work:

 - System File Checker can only be run from Windows – in normal mode or safe mode.
-It can’t run from the Recovery Console so it is of no use if you are unable to log into Windows.
+It can’t run from the Recovery Console so it is of no use if you are unable to log in.

 - If the dllcache folder does not have a saved copy of the corrupted file (in our experience it rarely does!) you must have a full Windows installation disk available – a manufacturer’s ‘factory restore’ disk or a restore disk you had to burn yourself is not enough.